VirtualSpaceExplorers/VirtualStarshipVR/README.md

 - Lighting
 - Audio
-- Creating and optimizing models provided by @joe_mckirdy -- Foldable Space Chairs
+- Creating and optimizing models provided by @joe_mckirdy
+- Foldable Space Chairs
--- Other Props
+- Other Props
+- VR interactions (See Assets -> External Packages -> SteamVR -> InteractionSystem -> Samples -> Interactions_Example.unity) -> This is the Interaction Examples scene provided by SteamVR.